elastic/elastic-package/docs/howto/stack_version_support.md

   provide compatibility during upgrades.

 Recommendation: Good option for packages that are highly coupled to specific versions of the stack, or that may be even bundled with it.
+Recommended for packages that are not going to be maintained in future versions, as PoCs, experiments, or packages that use experimental features of the stack.